harness/developer-hub/docs/platform/role-based-access-control/provision-users-with-okta-scim.md

 System for Cross-Domain Identity Management (SCIM) is an open standard protocol for automatic user provisioning.
 In Harness, automatic provisioning involves creating users and user groups, assigning users to groups, and managing some user attributes (such as names and email addresses).
 In addition to creating users and groups, automatic provisioning also edits and removes users and user groups as and when required.

-If Okta is your identity provider, you can efficiently provision and manage users in your Harness account, organization, and projects.
+If Okta is your identity provider, you can efficiently provision and manage users in your Harness account, organizations, and projects.
 Using [Okta's SCIM integration](https://www.okta.com/blog/2017/01/what-is-scim/) with Harness enables Okta to serve as a single identity manager, to add and remove users, and to provision user groups.
 This is especially efficient for managing users at scale.

-This topic describes how to build a SCIM endpoint using Okta and integrate it with Harness.
+This topic describes how to use an Okta SCIM integration for automatic provisioning in Harness.
 To configure this integration, you must take steps in both Okta and Harness.

-## Before you begin
+## Requirements

 You need an understanding of: